Glossary of Banking Terms

 Business Bank Account – An account that helps an entrepreneur keep business transactions separate from personal ones.

-Capital Market – The financial system which raises capital by dealing in shares, bonds and long term investments.
+Capital Markets – The financial system which raises capital by dealing in shares, bonds and long term investments.

 Cash Equivalents – Highly liquid accounts holding funds that can be accessed immediately without penalty or risk of loss.